zama-ai/concrete/docs/howto/debug.md

 #### 2.after-float-fuse-0.graph.txt

-This file contains textual representation of the intermediate computation graph after fusing.
+This file contains the textual representation of the intermediate computation graph after fusing.

 ```
 %0 = 127                     # ClearScalar<uint7>